dotlang/language/doc/RFE.md

 we can use struct level lambda to make it easier:
 `str = name.concat(location)`
 `result = data1.concat(data2).concat(data3)`
+Let's have `string` inside core and built-in types.
+So we can easily handle string literals and concat.

 ? - Polymorphism without built-in map
 Summary: